triestpa/Guttenberg-Search/README.md

 For instance, let's imagine that we're storing our users in a PostgreSQL table, but using Elasticsearch to power our user-search functionality.
 If a user, "Albert", decides to change his name to "Al",  we'll need this change to be reflected in both our primary PostgreSQL database and in our auxiliary Elasticsearch cluster.

 This can be a tricky integration to get right, and the best answer will depend on your existing stack.
-There are a multitude of open-source options available, from [a process to watch a MongoDB operation log](https://github.com/mongodb-labs/mongo-connector) and automatically sync selected changes to ES, to a [PostgresSQL plugin](https://github.com/zombodb/zombodb) to create a custom PSQL-based index that communicates automatically with Elasticsearch.
+There are a multitude of open-source options available, from [a process to watch a MongoDB operation log](https://github.com/mongodb-labs/mongo-connector) and automatically sync detected changes to ES, to a [PostgresSQL plugin](https://github.com/zombodb/zombodb) to create a custom PSQL-based index that communicates automatically with Elasticsearch.

 If none of the available pre-built options work, you could always just add some hooks into your server code to update the Elasticsearch index manually based on database changes.
 I would consider this final option to be a last resort, since keeping ES in sync using custom business logic can be complex, and is likely to introduce numerous bugs to the application.